lexermal/reflection-assistant/README.md

 * Replace audio recorder with https://github.com/DeltaCircuit/react-media-recorder
 * Add a switch to toggle voice output.
 * Replace UI components with tailwindcss.

+## Query
+Aria we are going to create a selfreflection converifing the most important events about my past week.
+I'll give you my calendar entries and short summaries what I did.
+Based on this you ask me questions about the most important/significant events to which I will give you answers.
+In the end when I have nothing to add anymore you are going to group the events, give them headlines and summarize the highlights.
+Ready or do you need additional information?

+Get the calendar entries with https://www.npmjs.com/package/webdav

+Get diary entries with https://www.npmjs.com/package/imapflow